The Most Traded Currency Pairs in Forex (2023 Edition)

 To date, there are about 180 different currency names in the world.
 So, the number of possible currency pair combinations is 16,110.

-Hypothetically, we can assume that the SZL/VUV (the Eswatini Lilangeni/the Vanuatu Vatu) pair may be the world’s least traded one.
+Hypothetically, we can assume that the SZL/VUV (the Eswatini Lilangeni/the Vanuatu Vatu) pair may be the world’s least traded.
 We can also say the same for hundreds of other extremely exotic pairs.
-However, it’s not possible to determine exactly which one is traded the least.
+However, it’s impossible to determine exactly which one is traded the least.

 If we limit the list only to Forex pairs (available in the trading terminal), the least traded ones will be the following: